-Beginning January 1, 2018, all companies with employees who work in New York State must comply with the new Paid Family Leave (PFL) program.
+Effective January 1, 2018, all companies with employees who work in New York State are covered under the Paid Family Leave (PFL) program.

 PFL is designed to provide a substantial new benefit for employees.
-At the same time, there are many legal compliance and administrative details to the new program that you will have to learn quickly.
+At the same time, there are many legal compliance and administrative details to the new program.

-Here are the 7 things you need to know right now and the next steps to take so that you will be in legal compliance come January 1 and beyond.
+Here are the 7 things you need to know right now and the next steps to take so that you will be in legal compliance.

-1. PFL will be funded by employee deductions, just like existing NY Short-Term Disability (STD).
-In 2018, $1.65 per week will be deducted from employee paychecks for PFL.
+1. PFL is funded by employee deductions, just like existing NY Short-Term Disability (STD).

 2. All employees who work in New York will be covered after 26 weeks employment, or 175 hours if they work less than 20 hours per week.
 Temporary or seasonal employees who don’t meet these criteria can opt out.

-3. PFL benefits will cover up to 8 weeks of paid leave at 50% of average weekly salary up to a maximum weekly benefit of $652.96.
-The amount of leave and salary will increase every year until 2021.
+3. PFL benefits cover a number of weeks of paid leave that increases every year until 2021, at 50% of average weekly salary up to a maximum weekly benefit that also increases every year until 2021.

 4. Leave can be taken to care for others – a newborn or adopted child, a family member with a serious health condition, or obligations arising because of a family member’s active military service.
 PFL should not be confused with short-term disability.
 STD will still be in place, it is used to care for your own illness or injury (as opposed to caring for others).